Lenape: Leisure

 Lenni Lenape play the game of pahsaheman: a football-like hybrid, split on gender lines.
 More than a hundred players were grouped into gendered teams (male and female) to try getting a ball through the other team's goal posts.
 Men could not carry and pass the ball, only use their feet, while the women could carry, pass, or kick.
 If the ball was picked up by a woman, she could not be tackled by the men, although men could attempt to dislodge the ball.
 Women were free to tackle the men.

 Another common activity was that of dance, and yet again, gender differences appear: men would dance and leap loudly, often with bear claw accessories, while women, wearing little thimbles or bells, would dance more modestly, stepping "one foot after the other slightly forwards then backwards, yet so as to advance gradually".

 Ethnobotany

 Lenape herbalists, who have been primarily women, use their extensive knowledge of plant life to help heal their community's ailments, sometimes through ceremony.
 The Lenape found uses in trees like black walnut, which were used to cure ringworm, and with persimmons which were used to cure ear problems.

-The Lenape carry the nuts of Aesculus glabra in the pocket for rheumatism, and an infusion of ground nuts mixed with sweet oil or mutton tallow for earaches.
+The Lenape carry the nuts of Ohio buckeye (Aesculus glabra) in the pocket for rheumatism, and an infusion of ground nuts mixed with sweet oil or mutton tallow for earaches.
 They also grind the nuts and use them to poison fish in streams.
 They also apply a poultice of pulverized nuts with sweet oil for earache.